British Armed Forces: Royal Air Force

 The Royal Air Force has a large operational fleet that fulfils various roles, consisting of both fixed-wing and rotary aircraft.
 Frontline aircraft are controlled by Air Command, which is organised into five groups defined by function: 1 Group (Air Combat), 2 Group (Air Support), 11 Group (Air and Space operations), 22 Group (training aircraft and ground facilities) and 38 Group (Royal Air Force's Engineering, Logistics, Communications and Medical Operations units).
 In addition 83 Expeditionary Air Group directs formations in the Middle East and the 38 Group combines the expeditionary combat support and combat service support units of the RAF.
 Deployable formations consist of Expeditionary Air Wings and squadrons—the basic unit of the Air Force.
-Independent flights are deployed to facilities in Afghanistan, the Falkland Islands, Iraq, and the United States.
+Independent flights are deployed to facilities in Brunei, the Falkland Islands, Iraq, and the United States.